Your board’s role

 Each year, employees across the Victorian public sector do the People matter survey.

-The results help us understand how they feel about their organisation and their work.
+The results help organisations understand how employees feel about their organisation and their work.

 To improve workplace culture, the public sector needs to focus on 5 key improvement areas and survey statements: